Cruz Street

 The primary HubSpot tables accessed included:

-- Contacts – containing customer and lead details
+• Contacts — containing customer and lead details

-- Companies – storing organizational information
+• Companies — storing organizational information

-- Deals – tracking sales opportunities
+• Deals — tracking sales opportunities

-in Pandas to avoid format mismatches and ensured that ID and numeric fields were stored as int64
+Careful data type handling was essential.
+"We converted date fields to `datetime64` in Pandas to avoid format mismatches and ensured that ID and numeric fields were stored as `int64` or `float64` for accurate aggregations," Sean explained.

-Data Transformations & Joins
+Data Transformations and Joins

 The join was performed using the company ID as the key, ensuring a structured one-to-many relationship.
 "By merging these datasets, we unlocked valuable insights, such as tracking engagement levels by company and understanding customer interactions on an organizational level," Sean added.